lblod/ember-rdfa-editor-installatievergadering-plugin/README.md

-ember-rdfa-editor-installatievergadering-plugin
+@lblod/ember-rdfa-editor-installatievergadering-plugin
 ==============================================================================

-[Short description of the addon.]
+Plugin to manage flows specific to the "installatievergadering"

 Installation
 ------------------------------------------------------------------------------

 ```
-ember install ember-rdfa-editor-installatievergadering-plugin
+ember install @lblod/ember-rdfa-editor-installatievergadering-plugin
 ```

 Usage
 ------------------------------------------------------------------------------

-[Longer description of how to use the addon in apps.]
+Plugin to manage flows specific to the "installatievergadering".
+It wil probably contain much custom stuff, I'd have a look at the code in your place.

 Contributing